Talkamatic/dialogue-domain-descriptions/docs/dialog-domain-description-definition/service_interface/elements/validator.md

 <!-- Include a link to action response in the HTTP service API doc? -->

 If the target module returns a `"is_valid": false`, that will trigger the system to reject the user utterance, and explain to the user why the parameter was rejected.
-The rejecting utterance will need to be defined in the [grammar](/dialog-domain-description-definition/grammar/children/validity).
+The rejection utterance will need to be defined in the [grammar](/dialog-domain-description-definition/grammar/children/validity).

 ## Examples